harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching.md

 ### I use DLC but I do not observe time savings

-Distributed Layer Cache (DLC) provides caching benefits, but certain operations may not see significant improvements due to how caching works.
-For example, FROM statements never use cache, as base image layers are always pulled to ensure freshness.
+Distributed Layer Caching (DLC) provides caching benefits, but certain operations may not see significant improvements due to how caching works.
+For example, `FROM` statements never use cache, as base image layers are always pulled to ensure freshness.
 Additionally, external dependencies (like copying files from non-cached sources) may not be fully cached.
-DLC primarily caches self-contained operations, and checksum-based steps (like COPY or ADD) only reuse cache when source files remain unchanged.
+DLC primarily caches self-contained operations, and checksum-based steps (like `COPY` or `ADD`) only reuse cache when source files remain unchanged.
 To maximize caching benefits, optimize Dockerfile instructions to reduce dependency on external sources.

+See [Optimize Docker images and Dockerfiles](/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching/#optimize-docker-images-and-dockerfiles) to learn more.